Vlahaka/The-T.N.C.-Theseus/Theseus.md

 >
 > O.R.F.
 Vessels are not to cross in T.S.U. space without Navy Command presence as per agreement with the O.R.
 Ministery, thus the Theseus escort of the fleet is paramount for evacuation success.
 >
-> Navy Command will be expecting the arrival of the  O.R.F. fleet under the escort of the Theseus in the buffer zone.
+> Navy Command will be expecting the arrival of the  O.R.F. fleet under the escort of the Theseus in the buffer zone.The T.N.C.
+Morpheus and the T.N.C.
+Achilieus will be already standing by at the position where the T.N.C.
+Theseus is presently located.
 >
 > Intelligence reports indicate the destruction of multiple O.R.F. ships and stations by an unidentified vessel not originating from the Sol system.
 >